aboutofpluto/OnRunningFree/README.md

 ## Installation

-Some binary of OnRunning have already been compiled.
+Some binary of OnRunningFree have already been compiled.
 Give them a try, you can find them in the `bin` directory.

 ## Requirements and manual installation